snehalmastud/IIHT-Exam-Site/README.md

 ---

 ## Note
 Here the database:iiht, user:root, pass:root.
-You have to create new database and insert your first user into the database and then use the application.
+You have to create new database and insert your first user into the database and then start using the application.